erdogant/findpeaks/docs/source/Performance.rst

 Performance
 '''''''''''

-Lets compare the methods with some data and see how they behave in peak detection.
+Lets compare the methods and tune the parameters and find out how the peak detection is with and without noisy data.

 Comparison peak detection in one-dimensional data
 ----------------------------------------------------